astronomer/docs/learn/error-notifications-in-airflow.md

 ## Astronomer notifications

 Airflow's built-in notification mechanisms are great for common use cases, but they have some limitations.
 For the cases where Airflow notifications aren't sufficient, [Astro alerts](https://www.astronomer.io/docs/astro/alerts) provide an additional level of observability.
-For guidance on when to choose Airflow notifications or Astro alerts, see [When to use Airflow or Astro alerts for your pipelines on Astro](https://www.astronomer.io/docs/astro/best-practices/airflow-vs-astro-alerts).
+For guidance on when to choose Airflow notifications or Astro alerts, see [When to use Apache Airflow® or Astro alerts for your pipelines on Astro](https://www.astronomer.io/docs/astro/best-practices/airflow-vs-astro-alerts).